openstack-archive/fuel-plugin-ci/README.rst

   expect "# " { send "show run" }
   expect "# " { send "exit\r" }

-Fuel iso updating
+Fuel ISO updating
 -----------------

 There is a script ``fuel-plugin-ci/iso-updater/get_iso.sh``.

-It should be added to cron and run every 2-3 hours.
+It should be added to cron and executed every 2-3 hours.

-This script checks for new community build of Fuel and if there is new version available, it downloads it.
+This script checks for a new community build of Fuel and if there is a new version available, it downloads such.
-You can run the script on jenkins-slave node or any web server if you have many slave nodes.
+You can run the script on a jenkins-slave node or any web server if you have many slave nodes.
-Steps:
+Here is how the script works:

 #.
 Check for the latest community iso.
-Using w3m utility script checks
+Check the
-   ``https://www.fuel-infra.org/release/status`` url and chooses the right tab:
+   ``https://www.fuel-infra.org/release/status`` url using the ``w3m`` utility and chooses the right tab:

-   * the first tab is 8.0 now, we need 2nd tab with Fuel 7.0.
+   * the first tab is 8.0 now, so it needs the 2nd tab with Fuel 7.0.

-   * Then we parse it and get Fuel release string.
+   * Then it parses the tab and gets a Fuel release string.

-     .. note:: if new Fuel version is available, you should fix the script and change tab number.
+     .. note:: if new Fuel version is available, you should fix the script and change a tab number.
 Also output may change between linux distros and last cut field may change.

 #.
-Download torrent file from `http://seed.fuel-infra.org/fuelweb-iso/` via aria2 console torrent client.
+Download torrent file from `http://seed.fuel-infra.org/fuelweb-iso/` via ``aria2`` console torrent client.

 #.
 Check for errors and delete folder if there is an error.

 #.
-Sync downloaded iso with jenkins slave.
+Sync downloaded iso with a jenkins slave.
 You should have necessary users with rsa keys set.